Goncalo-Maria-2001/Microtiter_plate_Antibiotic_Resistance_Analysis/README.md

 Input: A "plate without data" or "plate with data" dictionary, path to place results folder

-Output: Dictionary of paths ("save directories") where the plots and excel workbooks will be saved with the structure presented below.
+Output: nested dictionary of paths ("save directories") where the plots and excel workbooks will be saved with the structure presented below.

 Creates the directories where the output plots and workbooks will be stored